GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 Works with any input type

-Your PWA is equally usable with a mouse as it is with a keyboard, by touch, or with a stylus.
+Your PWA is equally usable with a mouse, a keyboard, a stylus, or touch.

 {% endDetailsSummary %}

-Your PWA is equally usable with a mouse as it is with a keyboard, by touch, or with a stylus.
+Your PWA is equally usable with a mouse, a keyboard, a stylus, or touch.

 #### Why